Library hub – frequently asked questions

 - Are COUNTER-compliant usage reports available?
 How do we download them?
 Can we access legacy reports?

 Our journals moved from the Highwire platform to the Silverchair platform on 15 April 2021.

-The full range of COUNTER4 and COUNTER5 usage reports from this date onwards can be downloaded by library administrators on the Silverchair admin dashboard.
+The full range of COUNTER5 usage reports from this date onwards can be downloaded by library administrators who are logged into the Silverchair admin dashboard.

 Please contact us if you have any questions or need any help.